Berlin Air Safety Centre

 The Berlin Air Safety Centre (BASC) was established by the Allied Control Council's Coordinating Committee on 12 December 1945.
-It was located in the former Kammergericht Building, on Kleistpark, Berlin.
+It was located in the former Kammergericht Building, on Kleistpark, West Berlin.
 Operations began in February 1946 under quadripartite flight rules Paragraph 4.
 Paragraph 4 of the rules begins: "The Berlin Air Safety Centre has been established in the Allied Control Authority Building with the object of ensuring safety of flights for all aircraft in the Berlin area.
 BASC regulates all flying in the Berlin control zone and also in the corridors extending from Berlin to the boundaries of adjacent control zones."

 The Four-Power's controller desks, located in the Berlin Air Safety Centre.

 The BASC was one of two Four-Power Authorities to continue functioning following the onset of the Cold War, the other being Spandau Prison, which ceased operations following the death of Rudolf Hess on 17 August 1987.
 The BASC continued to ensure safety of flight, for 24 hours a day, with the three western powers being represented by a chief controller, along with a deputy and general duty controller; all were Air Force officers.
 The Soviets, in attempt to mitigate being out numbered, had both a controller and an interpreter on duty until its closing on 31 December 1990, following the lapse of Allied responsibilities in Berlin.

 The Kammergericht building, location of the Berlin Air Safety Centre.